postgrespro/postgrespro/contrib/pathman/README.md

-# pathman
+# pg_pathman

-The `pathman` module provides optimized partitioning mechanism and functions to manage partitions.
+The `pg_pathman` module provides optimized partitioning mechanism and functions to manage partitions.

-## pathman Concepts
+## pg_pathman Concepts

 Partitioning refers to splitting one large table into smaller pieces.
 Each row in such table assigns to a single partition based on partitioning key.
 Common partitioning strategies are: